JustinLaw-D/JustinLaw-D.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://math.ubc.ca'>University of British Columbia</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: me.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Welcome to my homepage!
+Here, you can find the various projects that I've worked on over the years, along with all the normal boring stuff (papers, cv, teaching, contact information, etc.).

+A little bit about myself : I'm currently a master's student in mathematics at UBC, studying under <a href='https://personal.math.ubc.ca/~ollivier/'>Rachel Ollivier</a> and <a href='https://personal.math.ubc.ca/~cautis/'>Sabin Cautis</a>.
+I tend to work in anything algebra related, but have a deep dark past as a physicist so I occationally find myself doing some more practical math as well.

+Outside of work, I'm a recovered book addict, an avid DND player, and spend potentially too much time finding new and exciting ways to cook pasta.
+I used to be a hockey player as well, but that petered out once I moved into an apartment.

+Feel free to contact me about any of the projects or papers you find here, or for any other reason!